Budget travel hacks are essential to my trips abroad. I hope they are as helpful to you as they are to me!

 13. Lastly, if you are a frequent traveler, always look for a reputable travel reward credit card.
 Travel hacker Danielle says:

-My biggest money-saver while traveling has absolutely been learning about the art of using miles and points to redeem free flights, hotels, and more.
-I started travel hacking about a year ago, and since then, I have redeemed over $5,000 in free travel.
+One of my best travel hacks while traveling has absolutely been learning about the art of using miles and points to redeem free flights, hotels, and more.
+I started researching travel hacks about a year ago, and since then, I have redeemed over $5,000 in free travel.
 If you’re interested in learning how to earn your way to a free trip, you don’t need to do much research.
 All you really need is a good travel reward credit card.

 Every month, I pay my balance off in full and earn anywhere from 3-10 airline miles/points per dollar spent.
 Every few months or so, I’ll apply for a new card to earn a major mileage bonus that is typically worth over $1,000.
 By doing a bit of research to learn which card to use for which purchase and using my card like I would use cash, I get to travel for free, and you can too!